kumarstack55/bashunit2/README.md

 ok - test_add
 ```

+### Implement the application

 Next, let's add another function to the library.

 Add a function that parses arguments and performs calculations so that users
 can perform calculations from the shell.

-We write the test as we did for the implementation of the calc::add() function.
+We write the test as we did for the implementation of the `calc::add()`
+function.

-We decide on calc::app as the function name to implement.
+We decide on `calc::app` as the function name to implement.
 When `calc::app -h` is executed, it outputs the usage.
 When an integer is specified, such as `calc::app 2 3`, it performs addition of
 the specified values.